squash-authors/SQUASH/README.md

 ## Repository Overview
 This repository contains 3 packages:

-- SQUASH_BUILD: Index construction module.
+- **SQUASH_BUILD**: Index construction module.
 Performs Constrained K Means clustering, before building scalar quantization-based indices in parallel for all partitions.
-- SQLAYER: Used to construct the SQUASH Lambda layer, which is imported into each Lambda application used by the system.
+- **SQLAYER**: Used to construct the SQUASH Lambda layer, which is imported into each Lambda application used by the system.
 Contains code for coordinators, query allocators and query processors.
-- SQUASH_MP: Alternative SQUASH implementation, developed for non-FaaS execution.
+- **SQUASH_MP**: Alternative SQUASH implementation, developed for non-FaaS execution.
 Does not utilize Lambda layers, and spawns additional processes for query allocators/processors rather than invoking Lambda functions.

 ## Datasets
 - The datatsets we evaluate SQUASH against are SIFT1M, GIST1M, SIFT10M and DEEP10M.
 They can be downloaded from the following sources: